How we use ‘To Be Going To’ in English

-When do we use ‘Going to’ in English for the future?
+When do we use to be going to in English for the future?

-When learning English grammar, people tend to use Future simple to speak about everything to do with the future but we cannot use will for everything we want to say, there are other grammar structures we use to talk about the future too.
+When learning English grammar, people tend to use the future simple (will + infinitive) to speak about everything to do with the future but we cannot use ‘will’ for everything we want to say, there are other grammar structures we use to talk about the future too.

-We use the structure Going to in English to talk about the Future in two ways:
+We use the structure to be going to in English to talk about the future in two ways:

 - To talk about future plans